-Sessions orders review after FBI says it missed Parkland tip
+FBI says it didn't act on tip about Parkland shooter

 "We have spoken with victims and families, and deeply regret the additional pain this causes all those affected by this horrific tragedy," Wray said in the statement.
 "All of the men and women of the FBI are dedicated to keeping the American people safe, and are relentlessly committed to improving all that we do and how we do it."

+Attorney General Jeff Sessions ordered a review Friday into how the Justice Department and FBI respond to indications of potential violence.
 The Justice Department will review not just how the Cruz tip was missed but how authorities respond to similar situations, Sessions said.

 "We will make this a top priority," Sessions said in a statement.
 "It has never been more important to encourage every person in every community to spot the warning signs and alert law enforcement.
 Do not assume someone else will step up -- all of us must be vigilant.
 Our children's lives depend on it."